Trichomoniasis (Trich) in Teens

 Most people who have a trich infection don't have symptoms.
 If symptoms occur, they may start from a few days to months after infection with the parasite.

-Symptoms in teen girls can include:
+Symptoms in teens assigned female at birth can include:

 - Itching or irritation in the vagina